ctrlplusb/react-universally/README.md

 Routing is achieved via `react-router`.

 Application configuration is achieved using the `dotenv` module.

-Besides for these dependencies, nothing else is included.
-No CSS, font,  or image loaders.
-No redux, mobx or RxJS.
-The intention of this boilerplate is not to be a base framework from which you can develop an app, but rather a base upon you can add your prefered dependencies as and when you need them.

 ## Get it running on your machine ##